cern-cta/CTA/ci/README.md

 `--cta-version <version>-<suffix>`, which defaults to `5-dev`.
 The part before the first hyphen becomes the RPM version and accepts numbers and dots; the part after it becomes the RPM release and accepts lowercase letters, numbers, dots, and hyphens.
-CMake historically exposes the suffix as `VCS_VERSION`; the CI interface and the underlying build scripts still take the two parts as `--cta-version` and `--cta-version-suffix`.
+CMake historically exposes the suffix as `VCS_VERSION`. `cta-dev` splits the identifier and passes the two parts separately to the underlying build scripts, which is also how the CI invokes them.

 The CTA version is also the tag of the container images built from those RPMs, so `build`, `images`, `up`, `debug`, and `all` take `--cta-version` only.